Philipstown to hold hearing on revised proposal to require locks

 “There is no legal way for any law enforcement agency to enforce the law absent illegal spying or entry into the home of a citizen,” he argued.
 He acknowledged that the draft law reflects “a good intention.”
 Nonetheless, he added, even if motivated by good intentions, “no governing body can curtail the constitutionally protected rights of United States citizens.”

 Tendy also questioned the provision on lost and stolen guns.
 “There appears to be an unfortunate presumption that a firearm being stolen would be the result of a violation of this proposed law,” he cautioned.
 “A legal presumption in this type of law is ill-advised.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.